-- The external evaluator must be retained as a consultant and budgeted for on Budget Line G.3. - Newly awarded RII Track-1 projects are required to hold a strategic planning meeting within 90 days of the project award date.
+- The external evaluator must be retained as a consultant to the project. - Newly awarded RII Track-1 projects are required to hold a strategic planning meeting within 90 days of the project award date.
 Funds should be allocated to host this meeting, with the entire leadership team in attendance. - RII Track-1 projects are required to attend a Reverse Site Visit (RSV) at NSF headquarters in Project Year 2 and to host a Site Visit in Project Year 4.
-Funds should be allocated to ensure an appropriate team of project participants can attend both the RSV and Site Visit, and to provide meeting space for the Site Visit. - The travel budget should include funds for an appropriate team of project participants to attend annual RII PI meetings and the biennial National EPSCoR Conference. - RII Track-1 projects are expected to host or facilitate jurisdiction-wide meetings such as EPSCoR all-hands workshops and/or science symposia which include support for student (undergraduate and graduate as appropriate) participants of the RII Track-1 project. - 8.
+Funds should be allocated to ensure an appropriate team of project participants can attend both the RSV and Site Visit, and to provide meeting space for the Site Visit. - The travel budget should include funds for an appropriate team of project participants to attend annual EPSCoR PI meetings and the biennial National EPSCoR Conference. - RII Track-1 projects are expected to host or facilitate jurisdiction-wide meetings such as EPSCoR all-hands workshops and/or science symposia which include support for student (undergraduate and graduate as appropriate) participants of the RII Track-1 project. - 8.
 Current and Pending Support.
-List current and pending support for each faculty-level and equivalent investigator.
-(Include this proposal at the top of the list of current and pending support.)
-See PAPPG Part I Chapter II section C.2.h. - 9.
+List current and pending support for all Senior Personnel including each faculty-level and equivalent investigator.
+Please note that if submitting via Research.gov, Current and Pending Support information for Senior Personnel is uploaded in the Senior Personnel Documents section of the proposal.
+See PAPPG Chapter II.C.2.h. - 9.
 Facilities, Equipment, and Other Resources.
-See guidance on Facilities, Equipment, and Other Resources (PAPPG Part I Chapter II section C.2.i).
+See guidance on Facilities, Equipment, and Other Resources (PAPPG Chapter II.C.2.i).